 After passing through the housing estate and crossing the main road the route moves into quiet woodland and then runs alongside the railway track for a while.
 Perhaps it was the time of year, or maybe it’s just the soil around Irvine but I always find it pretty dull: I am a great lover of vibrant colours and there was a distinct lack of them apart from these bright yellow flowers which stood out from the crowd!
 Meeting this beautiful pair of Clydesdales was certainly a highlight of the day!

-From here you enter Shewalton Wood, one of 9 Wildlife Reserves found around this part of Ayrshire.
+From here you enter Shewalton Wood, one of 9 Wildlife Reserves found around this part of Ayrshire, managed by the Scottish Wildlife Trust.
 It seems to be a popular place for local dog walkers and there is a really good concrete footpath all the way through it.

 When you come out of the Wildlife Reserve you can enjoy this lovely view for a minute while you walk past!
 What a contrast compared to where we had just been!
 Irvine is an industrial town though so on reflection it means that I can truly say that this route provides the walker with a great overview of the many different aspects of what Irvine has to offer.